tir38/til/README.md

 * **6/19/2015**	Butterknife has an @onEditorAction annotation	[read more](https://jakewharton.github.io/butterknife/javadoc/butterknife/OnEditorAction.html)

 * **6/14/2015**	`apply()` to shared pref is async; `commit()` is sync and returns success boolean

-*
-* 6/10/2015	parentActivityName was introduced in API 16, this is one of the reasons we set minSDK = 16 in version 2 of the book	http://developer.android.com/guide/topics/manifest/activity-element.html#parent
+* **6/10/2015**	`parentActivityName` was introduced in API 16, this is one of the reasons we set minSDK = 16 in version 2 of the book [read more](http://developer.android.com/guide/topics/manifest/activity-element.html#parent)

 * 6/9/2015	LinearLayout.LayoutParams constuctor takes in layout weight as a float, so we can specify layout weight as float in xml	http://developer.android.com/reference/android/widget/LinearLayout.LayoutParams.html#LinearLayout.LayoutParams(int, int, float)